 - Use flour tortillas if you prefer.
 They are already much softer than corn tortillas, so there’s no need to microwave them.

-- You can make these with ground beef taco meat instead of shredded beef.
+- You can make these with ground beef taco meat or leftovers of my birria recipe instead of shredded beef.

 - To make a vegetarian version, swap the beef with black beans and/or refried beans!